YangPiCui/ErgonomicVerticalKeyboard/EVK_v1.3/ElectronicsFirmwareAndSoftware/README.md

 # ElectronicsFirmwareAndSoftware

-## 0. Compile the Firmware with the QMK Corfigurator
-Open the [QMK Configurator](https://config.qmk.fm/#/handwired/evk/v1_3/LAYOUT), follow the [QMK Configurator Guide](https://docs.qmk.fm/#/newbs_building_firmware_configurator), load /handwired/evk/v1_3, modify the keymap to your liking, compile, and generate the .hex file for section 2.

-## 1. [Alternatively] Build Custom QMK Firmware for the EVK From Scratch
+## 0. Code the QMK Firmware for EVK
 ### 1.0 [Setup the QMK build environment](https://docs.qmk.fm/#/newbs_getting_started)
 During Windows setup, follow [this](https://stackoverflow.com/questions/41932407/which-python-should-i-install-and-how-when-using-msys2) and [this](https://stackoverflow.com/questions/48087004/installing-pip-on-msys) to install Python3 and pip on MSYS2.
 Open up C:\MSYS64\home\(username)\qmk_utils\activate_msys2.sh, and add cd ~/qmk_firmware, or whatever the path is.
 That way, when you open up MSYS, it will automatically start in the qmk directory.